SegiH/WatchList/README.md

 WatchList: These are the records where you add a record any time you watch something.

-WatchListItems: These are the records that contain the movie, TV show or special which you only add once and then add a record in WatchList where you select the WatchListItem
+Items: These are the records that contain the movie, TV show or special which you only add once and then add a record in WatchList where you select the WatchListItem

 IMDB Search: Search IMDB and add the result in WatchList